frafalone-art/Flappy-Python/README.md

 ---

 # 📦 EXE Version
-A standalone Windows `.exe` version will be available in the repository Releases section.
+A standalone Windows `.exe` version will be available in the repository Releases section or in the official [itch.io page](https://francescofalone.itch.io/flappy-python).
 The executable includes:
 - all images
 - sound effects